OpenVMS: Executive and Kernel

 The OpenVMS Executive comprises the privileged code and data structures which reside in the system space.
 The Executive is further subdivided between the Kernel, which consists of the code which runs at the kernel access mode, and the less-privileged code outside of the Kernel which runs at the executive access mode.

 The components of the Executive which run at executive access mode include the Record Management Services, and certain system services such as image activation.
 The main distinction between the kernel and executive access modes is that most of the operating system's core data structures can be read from executive mode, but require kernel mode to be written to.
 Code running at executive mode can switch to kernel mode at will, meaning that the barrier between the kernel and executive modes is intended as a safeguard against accidental corruption as opposed to a security mechanism.

 The Kernel comprises the operating system's core data structures (e.g. page tables, the I/O database and scheduling data), and the routines which operate on these structures.
 The Kernel is typically described as having three major subsystems: I/O, Process and Time Management, Memory Management.
 In addition, other functionality such as logical name management, synchronization and system service dispatch are implemented inside the Kernel.

-OpenVMS allows user mode code with suitable privileges to switch to executive or kernel mode using the $CMEXEC and $CMKRNL system services, respectively.
+OpenVMS allows user-mode code with suitable privileges to switch to executive or kernel mode using the $CMEXEC and $CMKRNL system services, respectively.
 This allows code outside of system space to have direct access to the Executive's routines and system services.
 In addition to allowing third-party extensions to the operating system, Privileged Images are used by core operating system utilities to manipulate operating system data structures through undocumented interfaces.

 File system

 The typical user and application interface into the file system is the Record Management Services (RMS), although applications can interface directly with the underlying file system through the QIO system services.
 The file systems supported by VMS are referred to as the Files-11 On-Disk Structures (ODS), the most significant of which are ODS-2 and ODS-5.
 VMS is also capable of accessing files on ISO 9660 CD-ROMs and magnetic tape with ANSI tape labels.

-Files-11 is limited to 2TiB volumes.
-DEC attempted to replace it with a log-structured file system file system named Spiralog first released in 1995.
+Files-11 is limited to 2 TiB volumes.
+DEC attempted to replace it with a log-structured file system named Spiralog, first released in 1995.
 However, Spiralog was discontinued due to a variety of problems, including issues with handling full volumes.
-Instead, there has been discussion of porting the open source GFS2 file system to OpenVMS.
+Instead, there has been discussion of porting the open-source GFS2 file system to OpenVMS.